 Domain Administrator Role

-Domain administrator can add, edit, and delete users to a domain.
+Domain administrators can add, edit, and delete users in a domain.

-The following chart illustrates the relationship between domains, projects, and their respective administrators.
+The following chart illustrates the relationship between domains, workspaces, and their administrators.

-As you can see, the domain administrator and the project administrator are two distinct roles with separate responsibilities.
-It is up to you to decide to what extent you want to combine the two roles.
+The domain administrator and the workspace administrator are two distinct roles with separate responsibilities.
+You can decide to what extent you want to combine the two roles.

-For more information about user and project provisioning, see:
+For more information about user and workspace provisioning, see Powered by GoodData Quick Start - Build Project Provisioning.

-On the GoodData platform, customer's reporting data (called metadata) is organized in the following hierarchy:
+The GoodData platform is organized in the following hierarchy:

 Users can be assigned to any number of workspaces in the domain.
-For example, User 1 could be assigned to Workspace 2 only, while User 2 could be assigned to Workspace 1 and Workspace 2.
-Users can be assigned to zero workspaces, as well.
+For example, in the image above User 1 is assigned to Workspace 1 only, User 2 is assigned to Workspace 1 and Workspace 2, and User 3 is assigned to zero workspaces.

-At a technical level, the project object contains additional information.
+At a technical level, the workspace object contains additional information.
 See Architecture Principles.

 For more information on these terms, see GoodData Glossary.